 Write down what you believe so your children can read it when you are gone

-Codex Vivendi gives you tools to articulate your Life Principles and create something permanent.
+Codex Vivendi gives you a simple way to gather your beliefs into something permanent you can print and keep.
 In doing so, you add your voice to a living record of what humanity values.

 Your Codex